Main content start

 2022

-They have held research and curatorial positions at the Museum of Contemporary Art, Los Angeles, Modern Art Museum of Shanghai, Black Mountain College Museum + Arts Center, and The Renate, Hans and Maria Hofmann Trust.
+Her recent projects include curating the exhibitions In the Presence Of: Collective Histories of the Asian American Women Artists Association at Berkeley Art Center (2024) co-curating No Monument: In the Wake of the Japanese American Incarceration at the Noguchi Museum in Queens, New York (2022).
+In addition, they have held research, archival, and curatorial roles at the Museum of Contemporary Art, Los Angeles, Modern Art Museum of Shanghai, Black Mountain College Museum + Arts Center, The Renate, Hans and Maria Hofmann Trust, and the Leo Valledor Estate.
 Her scholarship has been supported by the Helen Frankenthaler Foundation.

 Contact